Information for Parents

 - Study regularly, not just before exams.

-- Learn, instead of simply memorize.
+- Learn by applying and doing, instead of simply memorizing.

 - Use the textbook as it was designed to be used.

 - Do all homework assignments and on-line quizzes.

 - Study in small chunks: A little bit daily is better than 5 hours straight.

 - Develop study skills and an effective study group.

 - Analyze exams, then alter study methods and test strategies based on that analysis.